Chenilles-Network/chenilles-network.github.io/concepts.md

 layered on top of a “Layer 1” blockchain.
 Its behavior regulated by a “smart contract” running on said blockchain;
-but most of the protocol actually happens “off-chain”, directly between the participants, outside of the blockchain proper, which is what enables the speed, low-cost, safety and privacy.
+but most of the protocol actually happens “off-chain”, directly between the participants, outside of the blockchain proper.

+The Layer 1, i.e. posting transactions directly on the blockchain, is always simpler and safer than any Layer 2.
+But the Layer 2 of State Channels allows for more transactions, cheaper, faster, and more privately, than is possible on the Layer 1;
+and if done right, it will still be safe.

-While Bitcoin does not support general-purpose smart contracts, State Channels only require extremely simple smart contracts, and the Bitcoin Script was specially extended to support them.
+Note that while Bitcoin does not support general-purpose smart contracts, State Channels only require extremely simple smart contracts, and the Bitcoin Script was specially extended to support them.